Banco (Banco del Mutuo Soccorso album): Background

+The album was recorded between Rome and London and distributed by Motown.

 Re-releases

 In 2010 a re-mastered edition of the album was released on CD, as part of a wider re-release of albums in the Manticore catalogue.
 The music was remastered by Ben Wiseman at The Audio Archiving Company.

 In 2011 the album was re-released by Esoteric Recordings.